-You could use cd ... to move (back) to the parent folder.
+cd .. move back to parent directory

-A single dot represents the current, two dots .. the parent folder.

-Absolute vs. relative paths:
+single dot represents the current, two dots in the parent directory absolute vs. relative paths:

-specifying a location with a leading slash / indicates a start at the root of the file system (absolute), omitting it leads to an interpretation relative to the current directory
+specifying a location with leading slash / indicates start at root the file system (absolute), omitting it $\rightarrow$ relative to current directory